Sales taxes in the United States: Rhode Island

 Rhode Island has a state sales tax of 7%.
-The rate was raised from 5% to 6% as a temporary measure in the 1970s, but has not since been lowered.
+The rate was raised from 5% to 6% as a temporary measure in the 1970s, but has not been lowered since.
 Rhode Island raised its sales tax from 6% to 7% in the early 1990s to pay for the bailout of the state's failed credit unions.
 The change was initially proposed as a temporary measure, but was later made permanent.
 Other taxes may also apply, such as the state's 1% restaurant tax.
 Many items are exempt from the state sales tax, e.g., food (excluding single serve items), prescription drugs, clothing and footwear (except for individual items priced greater than $250), newspapers, coffins, and original artwork.

 South Carolina

-South Carolina has a 6% state sales tax but when combined with local, county and hospitality taxes South Carolina has a maximum sales tax of 10.5%.
+South Carolina has a 6% state sales tax, but when combined with local, county, and hospitality taxes, the maximum sales tax is 10.5%.

-In Charleston, the tax rate equals 10.5% with state tax, county tax, local option tax, and the hospitality tax.
-The City of Myrtle Beach states that mixed liquor drinks can have taxes added as high as 16.5%.
+In Charleston, the tax rate is 10.5%, including state, county, local option, and hospitality taxes.
+The City of Myrtle Beach states that mixed liquor drinks can have taxes added up to 16.5%.

-As of June 1, 2007 counties and some cities may impose an additional 1% to 3% sales tax.
+As of June 1, 2007, counties and some cities may impose an additional 1% to 3% sales tax.
 As of mid-2005, 35 of 46 counties do so.
 Restaurants may also charge an extra 1-2% tax on prepared food (fast food or take-out) in some places.
-The state's sales tax on unprepared food disappeared completely November 1, 2007.
-There is a cap of $300 on sales tax for most vehicles.
+The state's sales tax on unprepared food disappeared completely on November 1, 2007.
+There is a $300 cap on sales tax for most vehicles.

 Additionally, signs posted in many places of business inform that South Carolina residents over the age of 85 are entitled to a 1% reduction in sales tax.

-For the benefit of back-to-school shoppers, there is a sales tax holiday on the first Friday in August through the following Sunday which includes school supplies, school instructional materials, clothing, footwear, sports and recreation equipment, and computers and computer accessories.
+For the benefit of back-to-school shoppers, there is a sales tax holiday on the first Friday in August through the following Sunday, covering school supplies, instructional materials, clothing, footwear, sports and recreation equipment, and computers and computer accessories.

 South Dakota

 South Dakota has a 4.2% state sales tax, plus any additional local taxes.
 An additional 1.5% sales tax is added during the summer on sales in tourism-related businesses, dedicated to the state's office of tourism.

-City governments are allowed a maximum of 2% sales tax for use by the local government, especially in Sioux Falls in Minnehaha County.
+City governments are allowed a maximum of 2% sales tax for local use, especially in Sioux Falls in Minnehaha County.
 However, they can impose a gross receipts tax on things like lodging, alcohol, restaurants, and admissions.
-These gross receipts are passed on by the business and could be considered a sales tax.
+The business passes on these gross receipts and could be considered a sales tax.

-Tribal governments are allowed to charge a higher local government tax rate, by special agreement with the state.
+Tribal governments may charge a higher local government tax rate by special agreement with the state.